mprice36/NIEM.github.io/reference/concepts/type/simple/union/index.md

 The benefit that this provides is reuse.
 Rather than needing to duplicate values, types can be reused in combination instead.

-One kind of use case for a union is for situations when an existing code set provides some but not all of the values that are needed.
+One kind of use case for a union is for situations when an existing code set provides some, but not all, of the values that are needed.
 One option is to create a code set with just the missing values, create a union type that combines the original codes with the new codes, and create a new element based on the union type.

 ## XML